highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/04.midi/docs.md

 One thing you can do to see which controller is outputting what, is to print out the eventData in your onMidiEventReceived function.

-This will tell you everything you need to know about how to route the the right key, slider, knob, or button to to your intended Javascript functions.
+This will tell you everything you need to know about how to route the right key, slider, knob, or button to to your intended Javascript functions.

 If you want to use Midi to control something outside of High Fidelity, or to directly call a midi event to control something in Hifi, you can use the function:
 ```